SenouLynn/flight-path-hud/docs/decisions.md

 - ✅ A steady climb/descent reads as one solid hue; genuine crests show a true colour change.
 - ⚠️ N polygons per corridor instead of one filled path.
 The current constant-climb model never produces a crest — that only appears once climb-rate telemetry varies over the horizon.

+## ADR-0013: Hybrid position resolver — absolute GPS with velocity-integration fallback

+- **Status:** Accepted
+- **Date:** 2026-07-23
+- **Deciders:** team

+### Context
+The flight-path recorder needs the aircraft's position over time, but `TelemetrySample` modeled only velocities — no absolute position.
+Real `GLOBAL_POSITION_INT` carries `lat`/`lon`/`alt`; a recorded log (ArduPilot `.bin`, MissionPlanner `.tlog`) would too.
+But a live feed may momentarily lack a fix, and the existing mocks emit velocity only.

+### Decision
+Add [position.ts](../src/logic/position.ts) with a `source`-tagged fallback chain (upholding ADR-0003): prefer absolute `GLOBAL_POSITION_INT.lat/lon/alt` projected to local ENU (`'GLOBAL_POSITION_INT.lla_enu'`), else dead-reckon NED velocity over dt (`'GLOBAL_POSITION_INT.vxvy_vz_integrated'`), else `'none'`.
+Extend `GlobalPositionIntSample` with `latDegE7`/`lonDegE7`/`altMm`/`relativeAltMm` (sanitized per ADR-0002) and register the four fields in [mavlinkInputs.ts](../src/constants/mavlinkInputs.ts).
+The synthetic-replay source carries the absolute track; live-mock stays velocity-only, so switching sources in the UI visibly flips the `source`.

+### Consequences
+- ✅ One resolver serves both real GPS logs and velocity-only streams; provenance is visible and assertable, and directly informs which fields firmware must guarantee.
+- ✅ The two branches are each continuously exercised by a real UI toggle.
+- ⚠️ Dead-reckoned position drifts (no absolute reference) and mixing the two frames within one track would jump; the accumulator resets origin on source switch (ADR-0014).

+### Alternatives considered
+- Absolute-only — simplest, but the recorder goes blank whenever a fix is absent.
+- Velocity-only — works with today's fields, but drifts and never uses real GPS.

+## ADR-0014: Stateful breadcrumb accumulation in a hook; resolver stays a pure fold

+- **Status:** Accepted
+- **Date:** 2026-07-23
+- **Deciders:** team

+### Context
+A trajectory *recording* needs history, but every `src/logic` resolver is stateless (ADR-0001) and `useTelemetryFeed` keeps only the latest sample.
+Position integration fundamentally needs the previous point + dt — genuine mutable state, the first such need in the harness.

+### Decision
+Keep the math pure: `resolvePositionStep(prev, sample, origin)` takes prior state as an argument, and `resolveTrack(samples[])` folds it for batch/log/replay use — both portable to C++.
+Quarantine mutability in [useFlightTrack.ts](../src/stream/useFlightTrack.ts), a React hook owning the ring buffer, captured origin, and integrator state in refs.
+It bounds the track (`maxPoints` + optional `maxAgeSec`): full track for finite/replay sources, rolling window for the open-ended live feed.
+Appends are gated on the feed's monotonic `packetCount` (StrictMode/dup-safe); source switch resets origin+buffer, guarded on read against a stale snapshot.

+### Consequences
+- ✅ The logic layer remains the single, pure, testable source of truth; only the React adapter holds state.
+A finite log is just a sample array fed to `resolveTrack`.
+- ⚠️ First deviation from "no state in the data path"; the hook now carries reset/dedup concerns that must stay correct across StrictMode and source switches.

+### Alternatives considered
+- Accumulate inside the resolver (module-level buffer) — breaks purity and C++ portability.
+- Extend `useTelemetryFeed` to keep history — overloads a hook other instruments use latest-only.

+## ADR-0015: Local ENU tangent-plane frame via equirectangular projection

+- **Status:** Accepted
+- **Date:** 2026-07-23
+- **Deciders:** team

+### Context
+The recorder is world-referenced (unlike the nose-relative corridor, ADR-0010).
+GPS is geodetic (lat/lon/alt); rendering needs cartesian meters.
+At HUD/flight scale a full geodesic is overkill, but the axis and sign conventions must be pinned to avoid a mirrored or inverted track — the class of bug ADR-0005 guards for velocity.

+### Decision
+Project fixes into a local **ENU** frame (x=East, y=North, z=Up) anchored at the first fix, using an equirectangular approximation: `north = Δlat·111319.49`, `east = Δlon·111319.49·cos(lat0)`, `up = Δalt_mm/1000`.
+NED velocity maps in as vx→North, vy→East,
+−vz→Up (per ADR-0005).
+The `METERS_PER_DEG_LAT` constant is duplicated in `logic/` rather than shared from `stream/` to keep the resolver dependency-free.
+The render ground plane is anchored to the track's **minimum** altitude so shadows always fall downward, even when a dead-reckoned track drifts below its origin.

+### Consequences
+- ✅ Sub-meter-accurate at flight scale, trivially portable, one documented frame convention.
+- ⚠️ Error grows with distance from the origin and near the poles (equirectangular, not geodesic); acceptable for a single flight's extent.
+Mixed-origin tracks are not composable.

+### Alternatives considered
+- Full geodetic/ECEF conversion — accurate everywhere, unnecessary math for HUD-scale extents.
+- Web-Mercator — distorts distances by latitude and complicates the vertical axis.